binaryphile/concorde/README.md

 `outer_ary`), but expects a slightly different input than `local_ary` would.

-It expects a multiline array literal, separated only by newlines, not spaces or tabs.
-In fact, the only difference between the two is that `local_ary` separates items on tabs and spaces in addition to newlines, while `local_nry` only separates on newlines.
+`local_nry` expects a multiline array literal, separated only by newlines, not spaces or tabs like `local_ary`.
+In fact, there are two differences between the two.
+One is that `local_ary` separates items on tabs and spaces in addition to newlines, while `local_nry` only separates on newlines.
+The other is that `local_nry` escapes all of the items in each row, so they can be passed unchanged to `local_ary` when you call it.

-That means each row of the newline-array representation can contain a regular array representation, so long as those representations don't employ newlines.
+That means each row of the newline-array representation can contain a regular array representation, so long as those representations don't contain newlines, since `local_nry` parses those.

 If the inner arrays need to hold newlines, the newlines must appear in an [ANSI C-like string].
 Normal quotes won't suffice.

-For example: `$'a multiline\nstring value'` has a protected newline in it.
+For example: `$'a multiline\nstring value'` is an ANSI C-like string which has a protected newline in it.
 The escaped newline will not be caught by `local_nry`, but *will* then be turned into a regular newline by the call to `local_ary`.

 The function above creates the outer array from the newline-delimited representation, then interprets each row as a regular array representation.
 That makes a nested array.

-Here's how you would call such a function:
+Here's how you would call such a function (note that it is `get`ting a quoted [heredoc]):

 ``` bash
 get <<'EOS'